-I don’t care if it’s pumpkin, coconut cream, peanut butter, pecan or god forbid anything with a puffy meringue topping (gross), if it’s not fruit, don’t put it in my pie.
+I don’t care if it’s pumpkin, coconut cream, peanut butter, pecan (although I will do a pecan chocolate tart) or god forbid anything with a puffy meringue topping (gross), if it’s not fruit, don’t put it in my pie.

 But, I refrained knowing that 99.9% of parents would’ve thrown it out thinking I was somehow poisoning their child and just about the same percentage of kids would’ve pushed it aside for a peanut butter cup instead.

 It’s cool though, more pumpkin fudge for me.

 Another no-bake option for pumpkin lovers are these pumpkin spice bites.
 Studded with chocolate chips, they’re like dessert and an energy bite combined in one.

 Pumpkin cookie dough bites are also a fun dessert this time of year that require no baking.
 Kids will love these!

 Pumpkin popovers will require some baking but they’re a delicious addition to a fall or holiday dinner.

 - 1/3 cup coconut butter

 - 1 tablespoon creamy cashew butter, or almond butter